New versions of Newton method: step-size choice, convergence domain and under-determined equations: Preliminaries and feasibility (existence) theorems

 It is worth noting that if we apply pure Newton method (i.e. take $\alpha_k\equiv 1$), the conditions of its convergence are more restrictive: we need $\|y\|\le \frac{2\mu^2}{L}$, that is we guarantee only local convergence even for $\rho=\infty$.
+This is a corollary of Newton-Mysovskikh theorem \cite{Kant82}, which proof is valid for under-determined case as well, cf. also \cite{Polyak-1964}.

 \begin{corollary} If $m=n$ and Condition $\mathbf{B}$ is replaced with $\|g'(x)^{-1}\|\leq \frac{1}{\mu}, x\in B$, then the statement of Theorem~\ref{thm:existence-solution-for-g} holds true. \end{corollary} In this case our method \eqref{eq:newton-with-alpha_k-for-g} reduces to classical Newton method \eqref{eq:classic-newton}.